magmax/apps/README.md

 - [Ping.eu](https://ping.eu/): Collection of network tools to be run remotely from the web.
 - [traceroute](http://man7.org/linux/man-pages/man8/traceroute.8.html): Tool to print the route packets trace to network host.
 - [tracert](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-xp/bb491018(v=technet.10)): Traceroute for Windows.

+## Tutorial
+- [Learn python](https://github.com/trekhleb/learn-python): collection of Python scripts that are split by topics and contain code examples with explanations, different use cases and links to further readings.

 ## Virtual machine
 - [ADGuard](https://tb.rg-adguard.net/public.php): ISOs and virtual machines with Windows.